-To assess the impact of data contamination and the ability of APRs to generalize, we not only reused some existing approaches but also introduced novel evaluation techniques.
+To assess the impact of data contamination and the ability of APR systems to generalize, we not only reused some existing approaches but also introduced novel evaluation techniques.
 In particular, we reused existing membership inference techniques~\cite{zhang_2025,274574} at the \texttt{Remember} layer to examine the overlap of the training dataset and the target benchmark.
 However, this result alone does not reveal the impact of memorization on APR effectiveness.
-Therefore, we re-ran and re-evaluated APR agents on the original benchmark and evaluated the results to assess their impact.
-The name perturbation technique at the \texttt{Apply} layer is similar to~\cite{zhang2025UnseenHorizons}\jack{cite Unseen Horizons: Unveiling the Real Capability of LLM Code Generation Beyond the Familiar}.
-However, as we want to assess the effectiveness of APR under semantic variations, we evaluated the impact of two perturbation techniques: rephrasing-based renaming and hash-based renaming.
-The controlled bug injections and synthetic bug generation across diverse project contexts at the \texttt{Understand} and \texttt{Analyze} layers are novel and are intended to assess the APR performance under logical and context variations, respectively.
+Therefore, we re-ran and re-evaluated APR systems on the original benchmark and evaluated the results to assess their impact.
+The name perturbation technique at the \texttt{Understand} layer is similar to~\cite{zhang2025UnseenHorizons}.
+However, as we want to assess the effectiveness of APR under semantic variations, we evaluated the impact of two perturbation techniques: \texttt{Hash-based renaming} and \texttt{Rephrasing-based renaming}.
+We then introduce synthetic bug-pattern generation at the \texttt{Apply} layer and root-cause-preserving real-world bug injection at the \texttt{Analyze} layer to assess controlled transfer and real-world contextual transfer, respectively.